nemo0622/pokeemerald-expansion/README.md

 - CABIN DECORATION: holding the decoration sometimes breaks the graphics (ex: holding Pretty Flowers messes it up bad)
 - BATTLE PAVILION: Player sprites are garbled
     - Most likely because my Outfit implementation skipped over all the player link graphical stuff. oops
+    - Also happens in Contests!
+    - POSSIBLE SOLUTION: Load default costumes for that stuff? or go through and integrate link graphics. prolly do that stuff

 ## Credits
 Many, many talented developers and artists are responsible for making this project possible.
 The Credits have been split into various sections below to make them easier to navigate - please support them however you can!! :)